swt30/thesis/chapters/04-heating/04-heating.md

 My two-stream atmosphere becomes exponential for constant $g$ and constant $T$ at $τ ≪ 1$.^[@Guillot2010] Therefore, if we force the two-stream atmosphere to be isothermal by setting $κ_\mathrm{th} = 0$ (and therefore $dT/dm = 0$, by @eq:temperature-gradient-generic), we should approach the limit of the fixed-height atmosphere.

-When I set $κ_\mathrm{th} = 0$ in this fashion, my models reproduce the extent of the fixed-height atmosphere for planets $\gtrsim 3\,$M$_\oplus$ ([@fig:atmospheric-thickness]).
+When I set $κ_\mathrm{th} = 0$ in this fashion, my models roughly reproduce the extent of the fixed-height atmosphere ([@fig:atmospheric-thickness]).
-However, they diverge at the low-mass end.
-This is likely because the assumptions of constant gravity and temperature no longer hold; the boundary conditions and the atmospheric structure both depend on these assumptions.
+This is promising as it suggests that they behave appropriately in the limit of zero opacity.
+It does not mean that the zero-opacity limit or the fixed-scale-height atmosphere are appropriate choices for modelling such planets, however: as we saw in @fig:opacity, the radius depends strongly on the opacity of the atmospheric water vapour.

 ![
-  When we set the opacity $κ_\mathrm{th}$ to zero, forcing the atmosphere to become isothermal, this gives an atmosphere that is around the same thickness as an \textcolor{Crimson}{isothermal fixed-height atmosphere}.
+  When we set the opacity $κ_\mathrm{th}$ to zero, forcing the atmosphere to become isothermal, this gives an atmosphere that is similar in thickness to an \textcolor{Crimson}{isothermal fixed-height atmosphere}.
-  The only discrepancy is for low masses, where these models become very large.
-  This is likely because the assumption of constant gravity in the atmosphere no longer holds and so the boundary conditions no longer correspond with the assumptions used to produce a fixed-height atmosphere.
-  For comparison, I also show the radius of the \textcolor{CornflowerBlue}{"bare" planet} (the portion of the planet interior to the radiative--convective boundary at $P=100\,$bar).
+  For comparison, I also show the radius of the \textcolor{CornflowerBlue}{"bare" planet} (the portion of the planet interior to the radiative--convective boundary).
 ](atmospheric-thickness){#fig:atmospheric-thickness}